Fast Start: Varsity Leaders

 As a new Varsity Scout leader, it is essential that each adult complete this training prior to the Varsity team's first meeting.
 This training focuses on how Varsity Scouting's concept is more team-related within the BSA and focuses on five program fields of emphasis.
 You will also learn how to incorporate these fields of emphasis into regularly scheduled team meetings, activities, and service projects.
-This training is offered online or in a classroom setting.
+This training is offered online only.

 This Is Scouting

 "This Is Scouting" provides an overview of the Scouting organization, including history, values, programs, Youth Protection, community involvement, and training.
 The module consists of six video sections, each followed by a brief quiz.
 Completion is noted automatically in the BSA training records database if the module is experienced online.
-This course replaces the former "New Leader Essentials" and is required only if you have not completed New Leader Essentials.
+This course replaces the former "New Leader Essentials".

 *Varsity Leader Position Specific Training

 Leader position specific training is based on the leader's position.
 These courses are taught by informed trainers who know how to engage groups and make learning fun.
 These courses are offered by the district or council as group training in a classroom setting.